Super Bowl XX: Chicago Bears

-The Bears' "46 defense" also had the following impact players: on the defensive line, Pro Bowler and future Hall of Famer Richard Dent led the NFL in sacks (17), while Pro Bowler and future Hall of Famer Dan Hampton recorded 6.5 sacks, and nose tackle Steve McMichael compiled eight.
-In addition to Singletary, linebacker Otis Wilson had 10.5 sacks and three interceptions, while Wilber Marshall recorded four interceptions.
-In the secondary, defensive back Leslie Frazier had six interceptions, Mike Richardson recorded four interceptions, Dave Duerson had five interceptions, and Gary Fencik recorded five interceptions and 118 tackles.
+In addition to Singletary and Perry, the starting 11 in the Bears' "46 defense" were all impact players.
+The defensive line featured three future Hall of Famers: defensive end Richard Dent led the NFL in sacks (17), while tackle/end Dan Hampton recorded 6.5 sacks, and tackle Steve McMichael compiled eight.
+Outside linebacker Otis Wilson had 10.5 sacks and three interceptions, with fellow outside linebacker Wilber Marshall adding six sacks and four interceptions.
+In the secondary, cornerback Leslie Frazier (who would suffer a career-ending knee injury in the game) had six interceptions, cornerback Mike Richardson recorded four interceptions, strong safety Dave Duerson had five interceptions, and free safety Gary Fencik contributed five interceptions and a team-high 118 tackles.

 Chicago's main offensive weapon was Payton and the running game.
 A big reason for Payton's success was fullback Matt Suhey as the primary lead blocker.
 Suhey was also a good ball carrier, rushing for 471 yards and catching 33 passes for 295 yards.
 The team's rushing was also aided by Pro Bowlers Jim Covert and Jay Hilgenberg and the rest of the Bears' offensive line including Mark Bortz, Keith Van Horne, and Tom Thayer.

 In their passing game, the Bears' primary deep threat was wide receiver Willie Gault, who caught 33 passes for 704 yards, an average of 21.3 yards per catch, and returned 22 kickoffs for 557 yards and a touchdown.
 Tight end Emery Moorehead was another key contributor, catching 35 passes for 481 yards.
 Wide receiver Dennis McKinnon was another passing weapon, recording 31 receptions, 555 yards, and seven touchdowns.
 On special teams, Kevin Butler set a rookie scoring record with 144 points, making 31 of 37 field goals (83%) and 51 of 51 extra points.

 Meanwhile, the players brought their characterizations to the national stage with "The Super Bowl Shuffle", a rap song the Bears recorded for which they filmed a music video during the 1985 season.
 Although it was in essence a novelty song, it peaked at number 41 on the Billboard charts and even received a Grammy Award nomination for Best R&B Performance by a Duo or Group with Vocals in 1987.